Right to disconnect: As an example for other countries

 It is likely that other European Union nations will follow the example of France and enact a similar law themselves.
 Outside of a formalized right it is likely that employees and unions could negotiate for similar provisions to apply the right to disconnect to their own workplace, resulting in the right becoming commonplace by human resource management best practice, industry practice, or contractual norms.

+India

+The concept of a Right to Disconnect—which would legally allow employees to abstain from answering work-related calls, emails or messages outside of agreed working hours—has gained traction in India in recent years.
+In the Rajya Sabha, A. A. Rahim (CPI(M), Kerala) has drawn attention to this issue, stating the need for legislation to protect workers’ mental health and work–life balance.

+Meanwhile, the youth organisation Democratic Youth Federation of India (DYFI) has also launched awareness campaigns emphasising the right to disconnect as a fundamental labour right.
+One tragic case driving public debate was that of Anna Sebastian Perayil, a 26-year-old chartered accountant who died in July 2024; her family alleges that extreme work-related stress and after-hours connectivity contributed to her untimely passing.

 Germany

 While not having actual laws relating to the right to disconnect, German companies have a history of implementing policies to the same effect.

 Volkswagen implemented a policy in 2011 stating that it would stop email servers from sending emails to the mobile phones of employees between 6pm and 7am.
 Other German companies such as Allianz, Telekom, Bayer and Henkel all have similar policies in place to limit the amount of digital connection employees have after work hours.

 In 2013 Germany's employment ministry banned its managers from contacting staff after hours as part of a wider agreement on remote working.
 It was done in order to protect the mental health of workers.

 In 2014, automobile company Daimler introduced a software called "Mail on Holiday" that its employees could use to automatically delete incoming emails while they were on vacation.
 This was done to allow Daimler's employees the opportunity to get a break and come back to work refreshed.

 German employment minister in 2014, Andrea Nahles, sought to introduce "anti-stress legislation" in response to the rising levels of stress and mental health issues in Germany.
 Such legislation would ban companies from making contact with employees out of work hours.
 Nahles commissioned the Federal Institute for Occupational Safety and Health to produce a report researching mental health in the work place and the viability of legislation to target it.
 The report was completed and published in 2017.